MozkaGit/docker-torrent-downloader/README.md

 Tweak these environment variables to modify the config as needed:

-- YGG_BASE_URL: The url of yggtorrent.
+- `YGG_BASE_URL`: The url of yggtorrent.
 Since they often change their domain name, this variable will undoubtedly be useful to you.

-- FLARESOLVER_URL: The url of your FlareSolver instance.
+- `FLARESOLVER_URL`: The url of your FlareSolver instance.
 To avoid CloudFlare blocking.

-- YGG_USERNAME: Your yggtorrent account username.
+- `YGG_USERNAME`: Your yggtorrent account username.

-- YGG_PASSWORD: Your yggtorrent account password.
+- `YGG_PASSWORD`: Your yggtorrent account password.

-- TRANSMISSION_HOST: The address of your Transmission server WEB UI.
+- `TRANSMISSION_HOST`: The address of your Transmission server WEB UI.

-- TRANSMISSION_PORT: The port of your Transmission server WEB UI.
+- `TRANSMISSION_PORT`: The port of your Transmission server WEB UI.

-- TRANSMISSION_USER: Username of your Transmission server WEB UI.
+- `TRANSMISSION_USER`: Username of your Transmission server WEB UI.

-- TRANSMISSION_PASS: Password of your Transmission server WEB UI.
+- `TRANSMISSION_PASS`: Password of your Transmission server WEB UI.

 ## Node.js installation